 Reconstruction Era National Historical Park

 Beaufort, South Carolina is home to four structures that make up the monument in this park: Darrah Hall at Penn Center (a school for recently freed slaves); Brick Baptist Church (built by slaves and taken back when they were free); The Old Beaufort Firehouse (converted into a visitor center); and the Camp Saxton site (where the Emancipation Proclamation was read to thousands of slaves in 1863, and where former slaves signed up for the military).
 A variety of ranger-led outdoor activities are available to shed light on how the country changed after the Civil War.

-State Parks in South Carolina
+State Parks for Camping in South Carolina

 Whether your ideal vacation is in the mountains or at the beach (or anywhere in between), South Carolina has almost 50 state parks (covering over 90,000 acres of land) with a variety of landscapes to enjoy.
 Below are some of the most popular parks in the state.